hughes-research/teaser-repo/README.md

 - Inspectable behavior via a small hormone vector and modes

 Evidence and limitations
-- The toy simulation shows higher “in-range” control rate with resilience layers enabled.
-Reproduce via `resilient_controller.py::test_resilient_chaos()`.
+- The toy simulation shows higher "in-range" control rate with resilience layers enabled.
+Reproduce via `src/resilient_controller.py::test_resilient_chaos()`.
 - Results are preliminary and scenario-specific.
 They are not a statement about real-world reliability; external replication and broader tasks are future work.

 ## Why this is different